-Southwestern Law School and the Drucker Graduate School of Management, part of Claremont Graduate University (CGU) at the Claremont Colleges, offer dual-degree programs to expand students' educational and career options.
-Students at Southwestern and the Drucker School can earn a J.D. and Master of Business Administration (MBA).
+Southwestern Law School and the Drucker School of Management, part of Claremont Graduate University (CGU), jointly offer a concurrent degree program to expand students' educational and career options.
+Students at Southwestern and CGU may concurrently earn J.D. and Masters of Business Administration degrees.